JANE DAVIDSON is a qualified Athletics Coach – Sprints & Hurdles.

 During lockdown, she produced a series of online athletics sessions for children to undertake at home, “Athletics with Ruth and Rachel”, to keep the younger athletes motivated and engaged with the club.

 Rachel was shortlisted for Scottish Athletics Club Coach of the Year 2020, along with Ruth Watson.
+In 2022, Rachel was named Community/Participation Coach of the Year at Aberdeen’s Sports Awards.

 She has a Bachelor of Science degree in Sports Development and Coaching from Abertay University and hopes to train as a primary school teacher.